 Step 2- Marking your cut and protecting the nylon/steel braid.
 Using tape make a few wraps around the hose in the area you will be cutting to prevent the braid from fraying.

 Step 3- Cutting your new PTFE hose, this step is important in ensuring you have a leak free install of the fittings.
 Be sure whichever method you choose that the cut is as straight as possible and you have removed all burrs from the PTFE liner.

-Note: What we are showing on this page are methods that can be done using tools found around the usual shop.
-If you have many fittings to install or want the job to be as easy as possible you can find specialty hose cutting tools as well as tools for installing fittings at your local speed shop.
+Note: The following methods that we are showing on this page are methods that can be done using tools found around the usual shop.
+We recommend for the best install and for the job to be as easy as possible you can find specialty hose cutting shears as well as tools for installing fittings on our website.

 Place your hose on the anvil and strike the sharp chisel with a heavy hammer to cut through the hose.

 Utilize a marker, pen, or other instrument to round out the liner before installing your fittings.

 Method 3 - Utilize a cut off wheel on an air or electric die grinder.
 Using a thin cut off wheel you will hold the hose in a vice and apply light even pressure to allow the cutoff disc to cut through the hose.
 This method cuts through the braiding very easily but due to heat can cause the PTFE liner to distort slightly.
 Be sure to inspect your cut after using this method that it has not overly distorted the liner and result in a poor seal to the fitting.

 Inspect your hose to ensure a good seal with the fitting.

 Method 3 - Utilize a hack saw - This method produces a clean cut on the PTFE liner but is more likely to fray the steel and nylon braiding.
 If using a hack saw be sure to have a higher TPI (teeth per inch) count blade, apply even pressure, and do your best to keep the blade straight as a crooked cut will result in a poor seal on the hose fitting.